sheepolata/WorldInConflictSim/README.md

 ### 13/04/2021

+Cities are now little city icon, different for each governement!
+Yay!

 Balancing is decent.
 If a kingdom has a main race that can thrive in its location, this race will grow much more than other, but other can still be present with the randomness of life and caravans.
 If a kingdom main race is not in its prefered location or is in a hated location, then it will still be there but with less proportion.